MahdiatK/SoftwareDevelopmentUnite/README.md

 # Unity Chat App
-Mobile chat application built using Flutter and Firebase (Cloud Firestore).
+A mobile chat application built using Flutter and Firebase (Cloud Firestore).

 ---